 My favorite recipe is listed below.
 Garlic, cumin, and celery seed add a flavorful, savory profile.
 Warming the fermenting solution before pouring over the cabbage will bring out the flavors of the spices.
 This sauerkraut goes well with steak, chicken, eggs, or in salads.
 You can see an Instagram shot below from a recent breakfast.
 Kraut and eggs is one of my favorite combos!
 Plus it starts the day with beneficial gut bacteria right from the get-go.

-Read more about the benefits of lacto-fermentation on the gut in my recent post on The Blackboard.
+Read more about the benefits of lacto-fermentation on the gut in my recent post.

 Garlic Cumin Sauerkraut